bparanj/crystal/electronics/book/energy-frequency-vibration/watt.md

 Watt is a measure of how quickly work is done - it's the rate of doing work or using energy.

-Think of it like:
-- Work = force × distance (measured in Joules)
+Work = force × distance (measured in Joules)
-- Power (Watts) = work ÷ time = how many Joules per second
+Power (Watts) = work ÷ time = how many Joules per second

-Simple example:
+Example:

-- Two people lift the same heavy box up stairs (same work/Joules)
-- Person A takes 1 minute
-- Person B takes 30 seconds
-- Person B uses more Watts (higher power) because they did the same work in less time
+Consider two people lifting the same heavy box up stairs.
+Person A takes 1 minute to complete.
+Person B takes 30 seconds.
+Person B uses more Watts because he did the same work in less time.

 So 1 Watt = 1 Joule per second

+How many watts did person A spend?
+How many watts did person B spend?

-Yes, a watt (W) measures how quickly work is done.
+A watt (W) measures how quickly work is done.
 It’s a unit of power, defined as one joule per second (1 W = 1 J/s).
 Power is the rate at which energy is transferred or converted, so a higher wattage means more energy is used or produced per second.

 PENDING